petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/bc184c15-e7ac-4ea3-b497-e43e29a1e1fe)

 "GPU Level" allows you to change the GPU to a set clock level.
-This is NOT recommended however as the device is set to dynamically do this.
-Setting this will result in more battery useage and more heat.
-This will NOT "unlock" any performance as the headset is DESIGNED to automatically scale the GPU up when needed to it's maximum clock rate.
+Setting this to 5 will improve performance at the cost of battery life.

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/7448e905-2ca7-4a10-8ca0-841d980b6377)